This handout is an introduction to some of the basics of working, networking, and living at US colleges and universities.

 This resource provides guidelines for paraphrasing and summarizing the sources you have researched.

-These resources provides guidelines for using punctuation in your writing.
+These resources provide guidelines for using punctuation in your writing.